 As you can see, there are a few easy approval business credit cards available, so you shouldn’t let limited or damaged credit prevent you from getting the card your business needs.
-And remember, if you pay your bills on time and keep your credit utilization ratio low, your credit should steadily improve over time.
+Also, remember that if you pay your bills on time and keep your credit utilization ratio low, your credit should steadily improve over time.

 I think the easiest one to get is the Capital One Spark Classic for Business.
 Especially if you have limited credit.
 It doesn’t have an annual fee or foreign transaction fees, and you earn 1% cash back on every purchase.
 And the best part is that it helps you build business credit, provided you use it responsibly.